Skip to navigation Skip to content

 Was it practicable for the student to use private transport?

 Note: if further information is required to determine the requirement to transport living/study needs, attempt to contact the customer via phone to request further evidence.
-If contact is unsuccessful create an Online Advice (OLA), see Resources for the approved free text.
+If contact is unsuccessful issue a Request for evidence for private vehicle travel letter.

 4

-The amount of FAA for travel by private vehicle or taxi is based on:
+The amount of FAA for travel by private vehicle or taxi is based on the number of kilometres travelled.

 Multiply the number of kilometres travelled by the appropriate per kilometre rate shown in the link to reimbursement rates on the References page.